finos/rune-python-generator/README.md

 ## Development setup

 ### Setup for developers
-This guide is meant for everyone who wants to contribute to the Rune Pyhton Generator and needs to get things up and running.
+This guide is meant for everyone who wants to contribute to the Rune Python Generator and needs to get things up and running.

 Detailed build and testing instructions can be found in [BUILDANDTEST.md](./BUILDANDTEST.md)